Cyclone Fani: Meteorological history

 Fani quickly weakened after peak intensity.
-At 8:00 a.m.
-IST (02:30 UTC) 3 May, Fani made landfall near Puri, Odisha as an extremely severe cyclonic storm, with 3-minute sustained winds of 185 km/h and 1-minute sustained winds of 230 km/h according to IBTrACS record.
+In the morning of 3 May, Fani made landfall near Puri, Odisha as an extremely severe cyclonic storm with 3-minute sustained winds of 185 km/h and 1-minute sustained winds of 230 km/h according to IBTrACS, a dataset of best tracks.
 This made Fani the most intense storm to make landfall in India's Odisha state since the 1999 Odisha cyclone.
-Land interaction quickly degraded Fani's convective structure; and it weakened to a Category 1-equivalent tropical cyclone soon after landfall.
+Land interaction quickly degraded Fani's convective structure and it weakened to a Category 1-equivalent tropical cyclone soon after landfall.
 Fani continued to weaken after landfall, weakening to a cyclonic storm later that day, before passing just north of Kolkata.
-On 4th May, Fani weakened to a deep depression and moved into Bangladesh, before degenerating into a well-marked low later on the same day.
-Fani's remnant low dissipated over Bhutan the next day.
+On 4 May, Fani weakened to a deep depression and moved into Bangladesh, before degenerating into a well-marked low later on the same day.
+Fani's remnant low dissipated over Myanmar the next day.

-Fani developed during a period of high concentration of anthropogenic aerosols in the Bay of Bengal with abnormally high sea surface temperature (SST), thereby presenting a compound effect of atmospheric aerosols and regional climate warming on a tropical cyclone.
-Research indicates that aerosol and its interaction with the atmosphere acted to mitigate the strengthening effect of anthropogenic warming on Fani, but was not strong enough to entirely counteract it.
+Relation to climate change

+Fani underwent rapid intensification as it tracked northward over the Bay of Bengal, where local sea surface temperatures were 2.5 C-change above normal.
+A convection‑permitting attribution study with WRF‑Chem found that removing post‑1990 warming trends in both the atmosphere and ocean reduced Fani's five‑day precipitation totals by around 51%, with tropospheric warming contributing roughly two‑thirds of this reduction and sea surface warming roughly one‑third.

+Fani has been part of a recent trend of cyclones forming at unusual times of year.
+Between 1891 and 2019, Fani is one of only 15 severe cyclones to form in April, with only one other storm also crossing the Indian mainland.